×

 • Are happy to adhere to scheduling protocols

-7. Build Onboarding Processes
+7. Build onboarding processes

 The next step is to set your team up with effective onboarding.
 Train every employee on your virtual call center solution and integrations, as well as your own product details and other essentials.